renaissance-publishing/renaissance/content/chapters/05-other-factions.md

 At present, the Kingdoms of Men are at peace with the Commonwealth, and are not at war with the Goblin Empire.
 The High King has fostered good relations with the people of the Commonwealth, and the people of the Western Kingdom have prospered from it.
-This state of affairs is precarious, however, as many within the Eastern Kingdoms would dearly love to seize the thrown---and thereafter to reclaim long-lost territories from the Dragonshire, to law the Commonwealth and the Goblin Empire low, and to restore humanity to preeminence in the land east of the Worldspine.
+This state of affairs is precarious, however, as many within the Eastern Kingdoms would dearly love to seize the throne---and thereafter to reclaim long-lost territories from the Dragonshire, to lay the Commonwealth and the Goblin Empire low, and to restore humanity to preeminence in the land east of the Worldspine.

 They could never achieve this on their own, however, even *if* they could command the undisputed loyalty of all the kings and nobles of the Kingdoms of Men; therefore, the nobles of the East are searching for allies.